 Website Committee

-The Website Committee shall consist of six (6) regular members appointed by the President.
+The Website Committee shall consist of six (6) regular members, including one Chair.
 It is desirable to have committee members represent each region.
-The Chair will be designated by the President and will serve as the Webmaster.
+The Chair will serve as the Webmaster.
 The President may appoint additional members as needed.
 The Website Committee shall:

 Have the responsibility to negotiate and develop a contract with a website hosting vendor, subject to review and approval by the Executive Committee.
 The Association President is authorized to execute the final contract with the hosting vendor as recommended by the Executive Committee (contract not to exceed amount approved in CCBSA budget).